Christopher Wood (art historian)

-Christopher S. Wood (born June 7, 1961) is professor in the Department of German at New York University; he is best known as an art historian.
+Christopher Stewart Wood (born June 7, 1961) is an American art historian, mostly on German Renaissance art.
+He is a professor in the Department of German at New York University.
+He usually publishes as Christopher S. Wood, if only to avoid confusion with Christopher Wood (1941-2009), an English art historian and dealer specializing in Victorian painting.

 Early life and education

-Wood is the son of Gordon S. Wood, Pulitzer Prize winning historian of the early American republic and University professor emeritus at Brown University.
+Christopher Wood is the son of Gordon S. Wood, a Pulitzer Prize-winning historian of the early American republic and University professor emeritus at Brown University.
 His sister, Amy Wood, is a professor of history at Illinois State University.

 Wood was raised in Barrington, Rhode Island, attending Barrington High School.
 He earned an A.B. in history and literature at Harvard University, completing an honors thesis on Henry Fielding in 1983.
 After a year on a Deutsche Akademische Austauschdienst fellowship at the Ludwig-Maximilians-Universität in Munich, Germany, he returned to Harvard and in 1992 received a PhD in fine arts.
 His dissertation, supervised by Henri Zerner, considered the landscape drawings, prints and paintings of Albrecht Altdorfer.
 From 1989 to 1992, he was a junior fellow in the Harvard Society of Fellows.

 Career

 From 1992 to 2014, Wood rose, incrementally, from assistant professor to Carnegie Professor in the History of Art at Yale University.
-In 2014, he joined the German studies department at New York University.
+In 2014, he joined the Department of German at New York University.

-Wood has also held visiting appointments at the University of California, Berkeley (1997); Vassar College, as Belle Ribicoff Distinguished Visiting Scholar, 2001; and Hebrew University, Jerusalem (2007).
+Wood has also held visiting appointments at the University of California, Berkeley (1997); Vassar College, as Belle Ribicoff Distinguished Visiting Scholar (2001); and Hebrew University, Jerusalem (2007).

 From 1999 to 2002, he was book review editor of the journal of the College Art Association, the Art Bulletin.
 His review of Hans Belting's Bild-Anthropologie, in Art Bulletin 86 (June 2004): 370–73, was selected as one of 38 texts for inclusion in the Art Bulletin Centennial Anthology 1911–2011.
 In 2019 he published A History of Art History (Princeton University Press, September 2019).